Global derivation of a Boussinesq-Navier-Stokes type system from fluid-kinetic equations: Introduction

 for some parameter $0 <\eps \ll1$.
 Our main goal is to justify an approximation of the Vlasov-Navier-Stokes system under this regime.
 This should lead, in some sense to be made precise later, to an hydrodynamic system of the form

 which is a Boussinesq-Navier-Stokes type system without diffusivity.
-As we shall see later on, the question of this rigorous passage to the limit has been raised as an open problem in \cite{HKM}.
+The question of this rigorous passage to the limit has been raised as an open problem by Han-Kwan and Michel in \cite{HKM}.
+In the current article, we establish the global derivation of \eqref{preBNS} from \eqref{VNSe-rough}.
+A rough version of our main result if the following.